jonmmease/plotly_orca_notebooks/README.md

 Then install orca (and poppler if you want EPS support) according to the instructions in the orca README at https://github.com/plotly/orca.

+# Try it out
+Launch the Jupyter Notebook, and browse to the notebooks in the `notebooks/` directory.
+Start with `StaticImageGeneration.ipynb`, have fun, and let us know how it goes!